 Dr. Harvey teaches in the area of comparative politics, with a particular focus on democratization in Latin America.
 His research interests include indigenous peoples and political change in Chiapas and Mexico.

 Liz Horodowich, Professor, History

 Professor Horodowich teaches and researches early modern European history with a focus on sixteenth-century Italy and Venice.
 She is the author of Language and Statecraft in Early Modern Venice (Cambridge, 2008), A Brief History of Venice (Constable and Robinson, 2009), and has been the recipient of grants and fellowships from a variety of institutions, including The American Historical Association, The National Endowment for the Humanities, The Newberry Library, The Renaissance Society of America, and Harvard University’s Villa I Tatti.
 Her present research examines how sixteenth-century Venetian print culture and cartography played a crucial role in the invention of America.
 Her book manuscript in progress is entitled Armchair Travelers and the Venetian Discovery of the New World, and she is also co-editing a volume entitled The Discovery of the New World in Renaissance Italy.

-Kelly Jenks, Assistant Professor, Anthropology
+Kelly Jenks, Associate Professor, Anthropology

 Dr. Jenks is an archaeologist whose research focuses on Hispanic colonization and settlement of the American Southwest and Southern Plains.
 She currently teaches historical archaeology, cultural resource management, and introductory classes in anthropology and archaeology.

 Dr. Keleher’s research topics include ethics and moral philosophy as well as in international ethics economic development and historical philosophy.